swt30/thesis/chapters/02-eos/02-eos.md

 > TODO: [@fig:converging-on-tfd] should be re-drawn to match the visual style

-I can generate a final table of the EOS at any resolution, since it uses functional forms or interpolation to give the output density for a given pressure and temperature.
+I can generate a final table of the EOS at any resolution, because it uses functional forms or interpolation to give the output density for a given pressure and temperature.
-In generating a final grid of densities , I used logarithmic spacing on both axes to reflect the fact that the density surface has its interesting features at lower temperatures and pressures.
+In generating a final grid of densities, I used logarithmic spacing on both axes to reflect the fact that the density surface has its interesting features at lower temperatures and pressures.

-A representation of the final water EOS is shown in @fig:final-eos-heatmap.
+A representation of the final water EOS is shown in [@fig:final-eos-heatmap].

 ![
   My final pressure--temperature--density relation can be produced at any required resolution for use in interior structure codes.